nimamrt/Event-on-EEG/README.md

 # Event-on-EEG
-How to create and import event on EEG signals in matlab
+How to create and import event on EEG signals in the matlab

 1. Download the file then copy to a folder
 2. Set path this folder in environment section in matlab